Morocco Solo Female Travel Done Wisely

 In Fes medina, getting lost is inevitable without a guide.
 With one, the labyrinth becomes a curated journey through living history.

-Walking with a Moroccan companion (male or female guide) signals that you are not alone and not approachable.
-Street attention drops to nearly zero.
+Walking with a Moroccan companion (male or female guide) signals that you are not alone, and many solo women report that street attention drops noticeably.

 Restaurant access